 - Enhance research resources and facilities;

-The NNRC is located in the state of the art Center for Nursing Science building and provides resources to students and faculty on measurement, research methods, and statistics during grant preparation.
+The NNRC is located in the state-of-the-art Center for Nursing Science building and provides resources to faculty on measurement, research methods, and statistics during grant preparation.
 The NNRC assists in planning and developing grants and grant budgets.
-Grant Support also includes both formative and summative mock reviews of applications, administrative support and study design support from the college and UNMC’s Center for Collaboration on Research, Design, and Analysis (CCORDA) in the College of Public Health.
+Grant support also includes both formative and summative reviews of specific aims and applications through monthly Research Roundtables and scheduled mock reviews as well as administrative support.
+Grant editing and other support services are also available in collaboration with the Vice Chancellor for Research Office, the Center for Collaboration on Research, Design, and Analysis (CCORDA) in the College of Public Health, and the IDeA Clinical and Translational Research Center (fees may apply for some services).